-I Never Knew the Name of My Grandmother or Grandfather, How Do I Get It?
+I Never Knew the Name of My Grandmother or Grandfather.
+How Do I Get It?

 Ordering birth records or death records will normally mean establishing your identity and relationship with the deceased.
 You can achieve this by first establishing your relationship with your parents and then establishing theirs with their parents.
 The easiest way to do this is with a birth certificate.

-If you are over the age of 21, you can order your parent’s birth certificate online at Vital Records Online.
-You will have to provide your photo ID and sometimes proof of relationship, such as your own birth certificate.
-You can also choose to visit the Health Records office in your parent’s state of birth to request these records.
+If you are over the age of 21, you can order your parents’ birth certificate online at Vital Records Online.
+You will have to provide your photo ID and, sometimes, proof of relationship, such as your own birth certificate.
+You can also choose to visit the Health Records office in your parents’ state of birth to request these records.

-Learning More About Your Family By Finding Your Grandparents’ Names
+Learn More About Your Family By Finding Your Grandparents’ Names

 You can search for this data in the U.S. Census Records but knowing their approximate birth date and location will help a great deal.

-Immigration Data – Many people do not have birth certificates in the United States simply because they emigrated to the United States.
+Many people do not have birth certificates in the United States simply because they emigrated to the United States.
 You can search for this data through census records or contact the local courthouse where they previously lived.

-In most cases, you can easily learn your grandparent’s names through your parent’s birth and death certificates.
+In most cases, you can easily learn your grandparents’ names through your parents’ birth and death certificates.
 You can order these online at Vital Records Online.
 Once you have their full names, you can follow up by ordering birth records and a certified death certificate to complete the story.